Faerie Cloud Racers

 You will face the Faeries in the order they appear at the selection screen

-What is this trapping technique that I have been talking about?
-Well it is just as it sounds, you trap your opponent in a box made by your smoke.
+"Trapping" is a technique where you trap your opponent in a box made by your smoke.
 Since you get points for how quickly you trap your opponent, in earlier levels you should try to cut them off as quickly as you can; get as close to them as you feel confident doing to give them as little room to move as possible.

-However once things start to speed up it can be a bit tricky trying to chase them and force them into a trap.
-So in later levels I prefer to adopt the 'box them in then get out of their way' approach; it's unlikely that name will ever catch on but it works.
-Essentially you do a lap of the upper screen, so they are limited to that half of the playing field, then you can concentrate on avoiding the obstacles in your half while you wait for them to come unstuck.
+Once things start to speed up it can be a bit tricky trying to chase them and force them into a trap.
+So in later levels I prefer to adopt the "box them in then get out of their way" approach.
+Essentially, you do a lap of the upper screen, so they are limited to that half of the playing field, then you can concentrate on avoiding the obstacles in your half while you wait for them to come unstuck.

-For each level, you start out with a certain number of increasing points.
+For each level, you start out with a certain number of points, which increases with each successive level.
 For the first four levels, your score is that number minus the amount of time taken to complete the level.
-For the second four, it's that number minus 3 times the amount of time taken.
+For the last four, it's that number minus 3 times the amount of time taken.

 To progress to the next level, you have to win against the opponent 3 times.
-If you lose 3 times then you lose the level and it's game over. :(
+There is no penalty for losing a round, but if you lose 3 times then you lose the level and it's game over.

 This game was worked on by the elusive Weepit, who decided to make their presence felt in the game.
 During play you may spot a little piece of paper stuck to the cloud at the bottom of the screen which gets blown away just before the level begins.